wkumari/draft-wkumari-opsawg-sdi/README.md

    o  Make it clear it should first try use the config, and if it
       doesn't work, then try decrypt and use it.

+   o  The CA part was confusing people - the certificate is simply a
+      wrapper for the key, and the Subject just an index, and so removed that.

+   o  Added a bunch of ASCII diagrams

 Appendix B.  Demo / proof of concept

    This section contains a rough demo / proof of concept of the system.